sndspc-aaron/soundspace-ypscraper/README.md

 # soundspace-ypscraper
 Yellow pages scraper with input for location, query and # of results pages to crawl

+Issues:
-Tags that require try methods could be made more efficient Pagination crawling range is manually limited at the moment
+Tags that require try methods could be made more efficient.

+Pagination crawling range is manually limited at the moment.